 Trumpets

-TBC, Winter Dieleman, Lisa van Campenhout, Bas Manderveld, Kasper Schalckens
+Chin Ching Yip, Winter Dieleman, Lisa van Campenhout, Bas Manderveld, Kasper Schalckens

 Rhythm section